Inside Netflix’s Strong Black Lead: How the streamer showcases a variety of Black experiences

 Strong Black Lead is actually what Netflix’s Black employee resource group called their recruiting events.

 “They had these shirts and these notebooks and people didn’t even care to get our business card.
-They were like, ‘But where can I get that shirt, though?””
+They were like, ‘But where can I get that shirt, though?'”
 Watson says.
 “If you wear it, then that says something.
 You identify with that.
 So that’s how we came up with the name Strong Black Lead—shoutout to our HR partners!”

 Until then, Strong Black Lead had existed behind the scenes, but it needed its debutante moment, which came with the now famous “A Great Day in Hollywood” spot, which aired during the 2018 BET Awards.